 One campus is located on the west side of Tucson, and the other in the downtown Tucson area (near Stone and Speedway).
-An East Education Center is being developed at East Broadway and Pantano Road, to better serve the eastern portion of the city.
+An East Education Center was opened at East Broadway and Pantano Road, to better serve the eastern portion of the city.
 The Community Campus offers credit courses at off-campus centers throughout Tucson and Pima County; principally during evening hours.
 Some of these courses also are offered in Santa Cruz County which currently does not have a community college.
 Community Services offers non-credit, self-supporting classes throughout the community.
-Pima Community College, in addition, is responsible for the Tucson Career Skill Center and the Needletrades School.
+Pima Community College, in addition, is responsible for the Tucson Career Skill Center.